WeikangQiao/TopSort/README.md

 # TopSort
 This repository demonstrates TopSort, a high-performance two-phase sorting accelerator optimized for HBM-based FPGA, specifically, Xilinx Alveo U280.
+TopSort achieves a state-of-art sorting performance of more than 15 GB/s when sorting up to 4 GB data.

 ## Prerequisities